Semantic Relations and Deep Learning: Learning semantic relations

-\newcite{Riedel2013} developed methods based on scoring functions for \tripleSRT\ triples, which combine partial scores on various pairs of the three elements.
-This limits the applicability of the methods to already seen $source$-$target$, $source$-$relation$ or $relation$-$target$ pairs. \newcite{Verga2017} address this limitation: they produce a representation for a pair of entities based on the textual patterns in which they appear. \newcite{Zhang2019} encode every entity; their model combines these representations with vector representations of the target (KB) relations, and with attention methods for relation prediction.
+\newcite{Zhang2019} encode every entity; their model combines these representations with vector representations of the target (KB) relations, and with attention methods for relation prediction.
 The representation of a source or target entity is based on its neighbourhood in the knowledge graph , and on its co-occurrences in the triples extracted from texts. \citeauthor{Zhang2019}'s method is applied to Freebase and to a subset of Freebase with film-related relations, as well as to triples extracted from IMDB \cite{Lockard2019} and ReVerb extractions from ClueWeb whose subject is linked to Freebase \cite{Lin2012}.